viaart/DisplayedAppSwitcher/README.md

 Appears as a system tray icon: ![](https://user-images.githubusercontent.com/8169082/158886879-f4c15271-7a35-477d-9edc-95f6185cb5f6.png) when run.

-This tool makes it predictable as to which of the two applications - JW Library or Zoom - is seen on the second monitor.
+This tool manages which app — JW Library or Zoom — appears on the second monitor.
+When switching to Zoom, it _moves_ (can be turned off) Zoom's secondary window to that monitor enlarging it to full screen and minimizes JW Library; switching back restores the previous state.

 * Supported OS:
+  * Windows 11 (64bit)
   * Windows 10 (64bit)
-  * Windows 11 (64bit)

-* Requirement:
-  * .NET 8.0 Runtime
+* Runtime: **.NET 8.0 (LTS)** - the runtime is embedded, so .NET does not need to be installed separately.

 ## Installation

 * Download the latest release from the [Releases](https://github.com/viaart/DisplayedAppSwitcher/releases) section - the `DisplayedAppSwitcher_<version>_Setup.exe` file.
-    * If the browser informs that it does not allow downloading the file from an unverified developer:
-      * Right click the file in the list of downloads and choose `Keep`, `Show More`, `Keep Anyway`.
+* Run the `Setup` file and follow installation prompts.
-* Run the setup.
-* Ignore the Unknown Publisher warning by clicking "More info" and then "Run anyway".
-  > This warning appears because the app is not code signed yet, which is on the TODO list.
 * Run the ![](https://user-images.githubusercontent.com/8169082/158886879-f4c15271-7a35-477d-9edc-95f6185cb5f6.png) Displayed App Switcher either from the desktop link, or the Start menu.
-    * If `.NET 8.0 Runtime` is not installed, a prompt will appear, leading to the page to get the installer.
-        * Grab the `Run desktop apps` > `Download x64` one.
-        * Install and try to restart **Displayed App Switcher**.
-* Periodically check for new versions, as Auto Updating is not yet implemented.
-* Remove this tool when it becomes unnecessary.

 * (Optional) Make the tray icon always visible for easy access:
   * Drag the icon from the hidden icons popup onto the system tray.
   * Or search for "Control which system tray icons appear on the taskbar" setting and toggle the switch.

+## Update

+* The tool notifies you when a new version is available.
+  * Auto-updating is coming soon.
+* Uninstall this tool when it's no longer needed.

 ## Usage